CommunitySFE/sfe-giveaways/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Suggest something about the bot
+about: do the suggest thing!

 ---